How long does rehab last — residential and outpatient addiction treatment | Bodhi

 If you’re taking the brave step of getting sober, you might notice trouble sleeping as one of the first hurdles on your recovery path.
 Alcohol Withdrawal Insomnia is one of the most common symptoms, and it can make an already challenging detox process feel even tougher.
 But here’s the good news-it’s temporary, and there are proven ways to manage it.

-This blog will guide you through why insomnia occurs during alcohol detox, how long it typically lasts, practical tips for improving sleep, and when to seek medical help.
-If you’re in the Santa Cruz area, Bodhi Addiction Treatment and Wellness can provide the professional care and support you need to recover safely.
+This blog explains why insomnia happens during detox, how long it lasts, tips to sleep better, and when to get medical help.
+If you’re in Santa Cruz, Bodhi Addiction Treatment and Wellness offers care and support to help you recover safely.

 Why Does Insomnia Happen During Alcohol Withdrawal?